fmoessbauer/drace/README.md

 This detector does not detect any races.
 It is there to evaluate the overhead of the other detectors vs the instrumentation overhead.

 ## Tools
-### drace-gui
+### ReportConverter
-With drace-gui an HTML report generator was added to the project.
-By using the `drace-gui.py` script one can generate an HTML report from the generated drace XML report.
+With the ReportConverter an HTML report generator was added to the project.
+By using the `ReportConverter.py` script (or the ReportConverter.exe, which is very slow) one can generate an HTML report from the generated drace XML report.

-For more information have a look in `./tools/drace-gui/README.md`
+For more information have a look in `./tools/ReportConverter/README.md`

 ## Licensing